ianknowles/dgg-data/analysis/README.md

 R 3.5 is installed in windows.
 (Further work to be done to switch to a modern R wrapper with linux support)

+S3 access keys giving at least read permission to the bucket saved in `data/auth/S3_keys.json`.
+(Count files are not intended to be shared so fetching the should always require some authorisation).

 ## Input files
 `DGG_Offline_dataset_compiled_Nov_2019.csv`, provided in folder `input`